GEG 101 WORLD NATURAL ENVIRONMENTS

 Prerequisite: Upper-division status.
 Study of the earth's atmosphere as a unique place.
 Emphasis on atmospheric structure and composition, dynamics of motion, moisture and clouds, atmospheric chemistry, regional and local air pollution, aurora displays, and optical phenomena.
 Includes a study of atmospheres ranging from those of other planets to indoor air.
 Offered alternate years.

-Prerequisite: GEG 101.
+Prerequisite: GEG 101 or GES 101.
 Methods and theories used in reconstructing and dating past climates.
 Focus on the past 2 million years, including proxies such as ice cores, sediment sequences, packrat middens, tree rings, corals, and historical data.
 Causes of climate change and human interactions emphasized.
 Offered alternate years.

-Prerequisites: Upper-division status; GEG 101 or GES 241 or GEG 241.
+Prerequisites: Upper-division status.
 Use of climatic information in various aspects of our lives to solve practical problems with environmental, social, and economic implications.
 The importance of climate on agriculture, human health, severe weather management, litigation, commerce, architecture, and city planning.
 Offered alternate years.

 GEG 389 TOPIC COURSE